rotki/rotki/docs/api.rst

       {"result": true, "message": ""}

-   :statuscode 200: Icon successfully deleted and requeried.
+   :statuscode 200: Icon successfully deleted and required.
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 404: Unable to refresh icon at the moment.
    :statuscode 500: Internal rotki error